10th Annual

-The three Rotary Clubs of Bloomington are excited to announce that this year’s Friday, November 3, Toast will honor retired Judge Stephen Galvin, whose extraordinary life of service exemplifies Rotary’s motto
+The three Rotary Clubs of Bloomington are excited to announce that this year’s Friday, November 1, Toast will honor Doug Bauder, whose extraordinary life of service exemplifies Rotary’s motto

 of “Service Above Self.”